Overview of Utah Retirement Tax Friendliness

 Plentiful sunshine and breathtaking natural beauty are among the things retirees can expect to enjoy in the state of Utah.
 It is one of three states with at least five National Parks (along with California and Alaska).
 It also has some of the best skiing in the world.

 Utah’s retirement taxes are a different story, however.
 The Beehive State is one of just a handful that taxes Social Security retirement benefits.
-Other types of retirement income, such as pension income and income from retirement accounts, are also subject to the state’s 5% flat income tax, though seniors can claim a small credit against those taxes.
+Other types of retirement income, such as pension income and income from retirement accounts, are also subject to the state’s 4.95% flat income tax.
+The state does offer seniors a relatively minor credit against these taxes, though.

 Not all of Utah’s taxes are quite so hard on retirees.
 The state’s property taxes and sales taxes are below the national average.
-Likewise, the overall cost of living in Utah is 7.5% lower than average.
+However, the overall cost of living in Utah is still slightly higher than average in the U.S.

 Is Utah tax-friendly for retirees?

 Utah is moderately tax-friendly for retirees.
 On the one hand, the retirement income taxes are unfavorable when compared to other states.
-As mentioned above, Social Security is taxable in Utah, as are all other types of retirement income.
-Utah seniors can claim a tax credit of up to $450 per person against that income.
+In fact, Social Security is taxable in Utah, as are all other types of retirement income.
+Within certain income limits, Utah seniors can claim a tax credit of up to $450 per person against that income.

 On the other hand, property taxes and sales taxes in Utah are fairly low.
-The average effective property tax rate is 0.68%.
-The average sales tax rate is 6.7%.
+The average effective property tax rate is 0.58%, and the average sales tax rate is 7.19%.
 Additionally, Utah has no estate or inheritance tax.

 Is Social Security taxable in Utah?

-Yes.
-Utah does not exempt Social Security retirement benefits from taxation, so expect to pay state taxes on any Social Security income that is included in your Adjusted Gross Income (AGI).
-The Utah income tax rate is 5%.
+Utah does not exempt Social Security retirement benefits from taxation, so expect to pay state taxes on any Social Security income that's included in your adjusted gross income (AGI).
+The Utah income tax rate is 4.95%.

 Are other forms of retirement income taxable in Utah?

 The credit also diminishes as income increases.
-It falls by 2.5 cents for every additional dollar of income over $25,000 for single filers or $32,000 for joint filers.
+It falls by 2.5 cents for every additional dollar of income over $25,000 for married people filing separately, $30,000 for single filers and $50,000 for joint filers.

 How high are property taxes in Utah?

 Utah’s property taxes are very low.
-The average effective property tax rate in the Beehive state is just 0.68%.
-That means a typical Utah homeowner can expect to pay about $680 in property taxes every year for every $100,000 in home value.
+The average effective property tax rate in the Beehive State is just 0.58%.
+That means a typical Utah homeowner can expect to pay about $580 in property taxes each year for every $100,000 in home value.

 Note that home values in Utah vary significantly depending on where you settle down.
-In Summit County, which contains Park City, the median home value is nearly $500,000 and property taxes are over$2,000 per homeowner.
-In Emery County home values are closer to $130,000 and most homeowners pay less than $1,000 annually in property taxes.
+In Summit County, which contains Park City, the median home value is about $598,900 and the median property tax payment is $2,469 per homeowner.
+In Emery County, home values are much lower at a median of $139,500 and most homeowners pay less than $1,000 annually in property taxes.

 What is the Utah property tax circuit breaker?